credibledoc/credible-doc/substitution/substitution-reporting/README.md

 Notice: work in progress.

-# Module substitution-reporting
+# Module `substitution-reporting`
 This module is a java library.
 This library helps to generate reports.
-Reports are documents describing some application or system structure and behavior.
+Reports are parts of some application documentation.

 ## Usage
-This module is the source for the `substitution-reporting-1.0.6` library.
+This module is the source for the `substitution-reporting-1.0.7` library.

 This library can be loaded from the [Maven Central Repository](https://mvnrepository.com/artifact/com.credibledoc/substitution-reporting).